Rumeysakeskin/Image-Captioning/README.md

 Reference and generated captions of images for different decoder architectures with Inception v3 and 1-layer GRU language model (1st image: 000000127530.jpg, 2nd image: 000000060090.jpg) on MSCOCO validation dataset.

 ## Citation:
 We provide an publications that present the project.
-Please refer to [publication] (https://dergipark.org.tr/en/pub/ejosat/issue/66239/1013329)
+Please refer to pblication. https://dergipark.org.tr/en/pub/ejosat/issue/66239/1013329